itousouta15/itouSouta.me/README.md

 - `Noto Sans TC` — body text

 The logo is hidden until `ChenYuLuoYan` is active (detected via `document.fonts.load`) to prevent a FOUT caused by the fallback font rendering at a significantly larger apparent size.

+**雜談 (Thoughts)**
+A Discord bot backs a `/碎碎念` slash command; submissions are verified (Ed25519, via `tweetnacl`) in `app/api/discord/route.ts` and stored in Vercel KV.
+The `/thoughts` page merges these entries with posts pulled from the Threads API (`app/lib/threads.ts`), sorted newest-first by timestamp, and revalidates on each new Discord post.
+If no remote data is available, it falls back to the static `THOUGHTS` array in `app/data.ts`.

 **Likes and music**
 All content is statically defined in `app/data.ts`.
 The likes pages support client-side full-text search and multi-tag filtering without any server dependency.
 Horizontal carousels use custom hooks for mouse-wheel and scroll-linked panning.